What are cookies and similar technologies?

 Cookies can be "first-party" or "third-party" depending on the domain that sets them.

 - Third-party cookies.
-These cookies are set by another party's website (so not ours) and information is collected and used in accordance with that party's policies.
+These cookies are set by another party's website (so not our website) and information is collected and used in accordance with that party's policies.

 - Persistent Cookies.
 These cookies remain on your device for much longer or until you manually delete them (how long the cookie remains on your device will depend on the duration or "lifetime" of the specific cookie, as well as your browser settings).
-Persistent cookies may be used for a variety of purposes including remembering users' preferences and choices when using a site or to target advertising.
+Persistent cookies may be used for a variety of purposes, including remembering users' preferences and choices when using a site or to target sponsorship and marketing messages.